Tips & Tricks

 Choose online or in-person presentation:

-At this time, NASA and AGU are planning for AbSciCon 2022 to be both in-person and online so attendees can customize their participation.
+At this time, AGU is planning for the Fall Meeting 2021 to be both in-person and online so attendees can customize their participation.
 Some may choose to be 100% in-person or online while others may choose to do a mix of both.

 Indicate previously submitted material: